mautic/developer-documentation-new/.github/CONTRIBUTING.md

 ## Updating contents and UI images

-To update the documentation and the user interface (UI) images for Mautic, please follow the instructions outlined in the Community Handbook:
+To update the documentation and the user interface - UI - images for Mautic, please follow the instructions outlined in the Community Handbook:

 - Visit the [Contributing to Mautic’s Documentation](https://contribute.mautic.org/en/latest/contributing/contributing_docs_rst.html) page and adhere to the style guide while working on the content.